Particular product fields are searchable

 A **query** is the user-entered search term after going through the above search interpretation logic.
 The Bloomreach system modifies the search term in order to return relevant results while also minimizing null or zero results.
 The query is modified in the following ways:

 Site search engines need to handle the variability in how users describe a product.
 While looking for a dress to wear to a formal event, one site visitor might search for all of the following items with similar intent:

 It is the search engine’s job to find the relevant products in the catalog regardless of how they are described.
-The most common way to do this is by applying synonyms.
-A synonym is the correct way to tell the system that elegant dress and evening dress are two ways of looking for the same products.
+The most common way to do this is by applying Synonyms.
+Synonyms tell the system that elegant dress and evening dress are two ways of looking for the same products.

 Let’s see how this works during a search.
-A shopper goes to a website to find a hoodie, and types the phrase, men dark blue hoodie, in the search box.
+A shopper goes to a website to find a hoodie and types "_men dark blue hoodie_" in the search box.
 The search engine has synonyms configured as follows:

 Applying these synonyms to the user-entered query, we can expand the query like this: